Skip to the main content

 Duties

 Infection control professionals are expert consultants.
-They provide direction to leaders and staff regarding best practices for infection prevention and control (IPC) in health care settings.
-This can include hospitals, clinics, mental health facilities, and group homes.
-Their goal is to minimize risk to patients, staff, and visitors by helping others prevent the spread of infections in their practices.
+They provide direction to leaders and staff regarding best practices for infection prevention and control (IPC) in health-care settings and partners such as schools and contracted service providers.
+Their goal is to minimize risk to patients, staff, and visitors by helping others prevent the spread of infections.

 Infection control professionals:

-• help develop IPC policies, procedures, education programs and operating strategies
+• Help develop and communicate IPC policies, procedures, education programs, and operating strategies

-• keep up with IPC standards and guidelines (developed by Alberta Health, Alberta Health Services or Health Canada) as they apply to the specific health care setting
+• Keep up with IPC standards and guidelines developed by agencies such as Alberta Health, Alberta Health Services, the Public Health Agency of Canada, and the World Health Organization as they apply to specific health-care settings

-Infection control professionals work closely with many other health care providers, such as:
+Infection control professionals work closely with many other health-care providers, including:

 Working Conditions